kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md

 \(b\) The structure must be substantiated by test to be able to withstand the ultimate loads for at least three seconds without failure.
 For the envelope, a test of a representative part is acceptable, if the part tested is large enough to include critical seams, joints, and load attachment points and members.

 \(c\) An ultimate free-fall drop test must be made of the basket, trapeze, or other place provided for occupants.
 The test must be made at design maximum weight on a horizontal surface, with the basket, trapeze, or other means provided for carrying occupants, striking the surface at angles of 0, 15, and 30 degrees.
 The weight may be distributed to simulate actual conditions.
 There must be no distortion or failure that is likely to cause serious injury to the occupants.
-A drop test height of 36 inches, or a drop test height that produces, upon impact, a velocity equal to the maximum vertical velocity determined in accordance with §31.19, whichever is higher, must be used.
+A drop test height of 36 inches, or a drop test height that produces, upon impact, a velocity equal to the maximum vertical velocity determined in accordance with [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.19   Performance: Uncontrolled descent.|§31.19]], whichever is higher, must be used.

 \[Doc.
 No. 1437, 29 FR 8258, July 1, 1964, as amended by Amdt.
 31-4, 45 FR 60179, Sept.
 11, 1980\]